Our series about a simple CNN trained on the MNIST data turns back to some coding.

 I have also underlined in this article that the images produced by the coded methods may only represent local maxima of the loss function for average map activation and idealized patterns composed of re-occuring elementary sub-structures.
 In the next article

 I am going to apply the code to most of the maps of the highest, i.e. inner-most convolutional layer of my trained CNN.
 We shall discover a whole zoo of simple and complex input image patterns.
-But we shall also confirm the suspicion that our optimization algorithm for finding an OIP for a specific map does not react to all initial statistical fluctuations of pixel values.
+But we shall also confirm the suspicion that our optimization algorithm for finding an OIP for a specific map does not react to each and every kind of initial statistical pixel value fluctuation presented to the CNN.